northox/northox.github.io/about/index.md

 #### About me

 My name is Danny [Fullerton](https://www.houseofnames.com/fullerton-family-crest) aka [northox](https://mantor.org/~northox).
 I live in the French part of North America (Montréal, Québec, Canada).
-I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work full time as an <u class="hint--bottom" data-hint="Whatever that means...">Sr. Manager Security Architecture &amp; Operations</u> for one of the biggest railroad in North America.
+I'm Cofounder and Defensive Security Researcher at [Mantor Organization](https://mantor.org) and work full time as CISO.

 Oh, as you might have seen, I'm also a hobbyist photographer... on a budget.
 [See below](#pics).